 The Drainage Division of the Sacramento County Department of Water Resources provides drainage facilities and maintenance within the unincorporated area of Sacramento County.
 The Drainage Division facilitates the construction of drainage facilities, is responsible for the maintenance of drainage facilities, and provides minor improvements to existing facilities.
 Funding sources differ for construction and maintenance of drainage facilities.
 Property owners often finance construction of facilities.
 Drainage fees are collected at the time the property is developed and such funds are used to construct trunk drainage facilities.
-The current drainage fees vary based on the zone of the new residential development (Zone 11A, 11B or 11C), when the development was approved, the density of the development and the amount of impervious surface created by the development.
-For example, a development of four single family dwelling units on one acre in Zone 11A would cost \$17,786 total and \$4,447 per unit.
-A development of 20 multifamily units on one acre in Zone 11A would cost \$22,350 total and \$1,117.5 per unit.
+The current drainage fees are based on the zone of the new residential development (Zone 11A, 11B or 11C), when the development was approved and the density of the development.
+Drainage fees for a new residential dwelling in the unincorporated County can vary greatly, from \$2,631 per acre for a single-family project in Zone 11B on an acre lot recorded before the adoption of the 2004 Fee Plan to \$21,079 per acre for a multifamily project in Zone 11A.